AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/intermediate-course/accepting-user-input-and-displaying-output.md

 These days, users expect more from web forms.
 They want to know immediately if they've entered invalid data (form validation and form verification).
 They want to submit form data without the entire page having to refresh.
 Additionally, users want to know when their form data was accepted by the server and when an error occurred.
 Traditionally, developers have had to reach for JavaScript, [AJAX](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX), and other similar technologies in order to provide these features.

-AMP forms extend the behavior of normal HTML forms by providing easier ways to perform form validation, form verification, form submission, success and error messages, and more.
-AMP forms also provide a set of events that allow developers to execute actions against other components when forms are submitted, valid, invalid, verified, etc. These events are useful for showing a loading spinner while submitting the form, or for showing popup messages for success and error messages.
+ABC forms extend the behavior of normal HTML forms by providing easier ways to perform form validation, form verification, form submission, success and error messages, and more.
+ABC forms also provide a set of events that allow developers to execute actions against other components when forms are submitted, valid, invalid, verified, etc. These events are useful for showing a loading spinner while submitting the form, or for showing popup messages for success and error messages.

-AMP forms also provide additional possibilities on the inputs that make up the forms.
-For example, AMP adds `change` and `input-debounced` events to each input field to make it easier to track when users change information.
-AMP provides additional CSS hooks to make styling your forms easier.
-Lastly, AMP provides some polyfills that make sure your forms work well in all browsers.
+ABC forms also provide additional possibilities on the inputs that make up the forms.
+For example, ABC adds `change` and `input-debounced` events to each input field to make it easier to track when users change information.
+ABC provides additional CSS hooks to make styling your forms easier.
+Lastly, ABC provides some polyfills that make sure your forms work well in all browsers.

-AMP provides a great deal of versatility for building forms.
-It’s worth spending some time browsing the documentation for [`<amp-form>`](../../../documentation/components/reference/amp-form.md) to absorb all of the various features that AMP provides.
+ABC provides a great deal of versatility for building forms.
+It’s worth spending some time browsing the documentation for [`<amp-form>`](../../../documentation/components/reference/amp-form.md) to absorb all of the various features that ABC provides.

 ## Exercise 3: Building the Subscription Form